Dynamic Kernel Graph Sparsifiers: Technical Overview

-A $s$-WSPD of $P$ is a collection of well separated (WS) pairs $(A_i, B_i)$ such that for all $a\neq b\in P$, there is a pair $(A, B)$ satisfying $a\in A, b\in B$, and the distance between $A$ and $B$ is at least $s$ times the diameters of $A$ and $B$ ($A$ and $B$ are $s$-well separated, see Figure~\ref{fig:wsp}).
-Therefore, the distance between $A$ and $B$ is a $(1+1/s)$-multiplicative approximation of the distance between any point in $A$ and any point in $B$ and each WS pair in the WSPD can be viewed as a unweighted biclique (complete bipartite graph).
+Each WS pair in the WSPD can be viewed as an unweighted biclique, where the two point sets are the two sides of the bipartite graph.
 On an unweighted biclique, uniform random sampling and leverage score sampling are equivalent.
-Therefore, a uniformly random sample of the biclique forms a spectral sparsifier of the biclique, and union of the sampled edges from all bicliques form a spectral sparsifier of the geometric graph (See Figure~\ref{fig:sam_biclique} and Figure~\ref{fig:sam_wspd}).
+Therefore, a uniformly random sample of the biclique forms a spectral sparsifier of the biclique, and the union of the sampled edges from all bicliques form a spectral sparsifier of the geometric graph.

-However, the time needed for constructing a WSPD is exponentially dependent on the ambient dimension of the point set and thus WSPD cannot be computed efficiently when the dimension is high.
-To solve this problem, one can use the ultra low dimensional Johnson Lindenstrauss (JL) projection to project the point set down to $k = o(\log n)$ dimension such that with high probability the distance distortion (multiplicative difference between the distance between two points and the distance between their low dimensional images) between any pair of points is at most $n^{\cjl\cdot (1/k)}$, where $\cjl$ is a constant.
+However, the time needed for constructing a WSPD depends exponentially on the ambient dimension of the point set and thus WSPD cannot be computed efficiently when the dimension is high.
+To solve this problem, one can use the ultra low dimensional Johnson Lindenstrauss (JL) projection to project the point set down to $k = o(\log n)$ dimension, such that with high probability, the distance distortion (multiplicative difference between the distance between two points and the distance between their low dimensional images) between any pair of points is at most $n^{\cjl\cdot (1/k)}$, where $\cjl$ is a universal constant for the JL projection.
 This distortion becomes an overestimation of the leverage score in the resulting biclique, and can be compensated by sampling $n^{\cjl \cdot (1/k)}$ edges.

 Then one can perform a $2$-WSPD on the $k$-dimensional points.
-Since JL projection gives a bijection between the $d$-dimensional points and their $k$-dimensional images, a $2$-WSPD of the $k$-dimensional point set gives us a canonical $(2\cdot n^{\cjl (1/k)})$-WSPD of the $d$-dimensional point set $P$.
-This $(2\cdot n^{\cjl (1/k)})$-WSPD of $P$ is what we use to construct the sparsifier.
+Since JL projection gives a bijection between the $d$-dimensional points and their $k$-dimensional images, a $2$-WSPD of the $k$-dimensional point set gives us a $(2\cdot n^{\cjl /k})$-WSPD of the $d$-dimensional point set $P$.
+The $d$-dimensional bicliques resulted from this $(2\cdot n^{\cjl/k})$-WSPD of $P$ is what we use to sample edges and construct the sparsifier.